Nampa, Idaho: Warhawk Air Museum

-Farmer's Market

-The weekly Nampa Farmer's Market started in 1989 and runs from April to October in Lloyd Square.
-It includes over 100 regional vendors from within a 100-hundred miles radius.

 Parks and recreation

 Nampa has 27 parks and 14 miles of pedestrian pathways.

-Lakeview Park is the largest (44 acres) and includes a public swimming pool, 1,000 seat capacity amphitheater, baseball-softball fields, BMX track, rose garden, basketball courts, playground, duck pond, sand volleyball court, horseshoe pits, and water wise garden.
+Lakeview Park is the largest (44 acres) and includes a public swimming pool, 1,000-seat amphitheater, baseball/softball fields, BMX track, rose garden, basketball courts, playground, duck pond, sand volleyball court, horseshoe pits, and water wise garden.
 Historic displays at the park include a Northrop F-89B Scorpion fighter jet, M-60 Tank, and a Union Pacific Engine No. 616, a class 2-8-0 locomotive.

 The Nampa Recreation Center, a 140000 sqft facility with a six-pool aquatic center, three gymnasiums, racquetball courts, indoor walking/running track, a weight room and exercise equipment, a climbing wall, and other activity areas, opened in 1994.
+The Nampa Recreation Center was later renamed the Harward Recreation Center.

 The City of Nampa owns and operates the Centennial Golf Course (18 holes) and Ridgecrest Golf Club (27 holes).
 The city also owns and operates the Kohlerlawn-Cemetery.

 Wilson Springs is a 55-acre nature area that includes trails and fishing ponds serviced by Idaho Fish and Game and Canyon County Parks.

 Government

-On January 2, 2018, and then again on January 3, 2022, Debbie Kling was sworn in as the second female mayor of Nampa.
-Current Nampa City Council members are Victor Rodriguez (Seat 1, elected 2017 and re-elected 2021), Darl Bruner (Seat 2, reelected 2019), Natalie Jangula (Seat 3, elected 2021), Darl Reynolds (Seat 4, appointed 2022), Randy Haverfield (Seat 5, reelected 2017 and 2021) and Jacob Bower (Seat 6, elected 2019).
+On January 2, 2018, and again on January 3, 2022, Debbie Kling was sworn in as Nampa's second female mayor.
+Nampa City Council members are Victor Rodriguez (District 1, elected 2017 and reelected 2021), Natalie Jangula (District 2, elected 2023), David Bills (District 3, appointed to fill vacancy 2024), Darl Reynolds (District 4, elected 2023 and appointed 2022), Randy Haverfield (District 5, reelected 2017 and 2021) and Sebastian Griffin (District 6, elected 2023).

-The Nampa City Council increased from four to six members after voters approved the increase in May 2013.